-We don’t normally do book reviews, but sometimes you have to share greatness where greatness is deserved.
+We don’t usually do book reviews, but sometimes you have to share greatness.

 Marie Kondo’s best selling book is an actionable life-changing guide on the art of tidying, decluttering and organising.

-Admittedly I struggled to get few the first couple pages of the book, thinking that I had a good handle on what was to come.
-But I soon grew to appreciate the mindset of tidying and what it really means as it relates to minimalism.
+Admittedly I struggled to get past the first couple pages of the book, thinking that I had a good handle on what was to come.
+But I soon grew to appreciate the mindset of tidying and what it means as it relates to minimalism.

-Below are some of my key takeaways from the reading .
+Below are some of my key takeaways from the reading.
 I should also note that my summary is just that, a summary.
 I encourage you to block out some time this weekend and hook into this book.
-You’ll see things in your home in a completely new light.
+You’ll see things in your home in an entirely new light.

 Discard all at once (make it an event)

-Marie advocates that if you follow her system, you will only need to make significant changes once.
+Marie advocates that if you follow her system, you’ll only need to make significant changes once.
 She’s not interested in slow gradual progress.
 She would prefer that you block out a few days and change the dynamic of your environment.
 No mucking around here.

 All you need to do is look at each item, one at a time, and decide whether or not to keep it and where to put it.

 In this section of the book, Marie talks about the psychology of choosing which books to keep.
-This can be a tough decision as there are some books which you reference often whilst the majority of books you own are in your “read later” pile.
+This can be a tough decision as there are some books which you often reference while the majority of books you own are in your “read later” pile.

-Marie admits that she’s not a fan of dealing with paper and she recommends discard as much as possible.
+Marie admits that she’s not a fan of dealing with paper and she recommends discarding as much as possible.

 I recommend you dispose of anything that does not fall into one of three categories: currently in use, needed for a limited period of time, or must be kept indefinitely.

 She also recommends keeping all of your papers in one spot only as you risk having them spread to other parts of the house.
 We have a slightly different take on this.
-We prefer to not have any papers at all (except legal documents, like birth certificate etc).
-With the development of technology there’s really no reason to have paper.
+We prefer not to have any papers at all (except legal documents, like birth certificate etc.).
+With the development of technology, there’s no reason to have paper.
 We wrote a detailed post on how you can effortlessly become paperless.

 When trying to declutter, dealing with sentimental items is always the hardest.
-I know this is an area we struggled in when we minimising our lives.
-We ended up settling on having a sentimental box each which we currently keep at our parents houses.
+I know this is an area we struggled in when we were minimising our lives.
+We ended up settling on having a sentimental box each which we currently keep at our parent’s houses.

 Your parents’ home is not a haven for mementos.

-When you store things at your parents house you are only transferring the burden of clutter from one person to another.
-Instead we should think hard about why we should be hanging on to the past.
-Marie questions why we have a need to focus on the past when the present is more important.
+When you store things at your parent’s house, you’re only transferring the burden of clutter from one person to another.
+Instead, we should think hard about why we should be hanging on to the past.
+Marie questions why we need to focus on the past when the present is more important.